Navigation

 Cervical screening

-In England, all people with a cervix aged 25 to 49 will be invited for a cervical screening appointment every three years.
+In England and Northern Ireland, all people with a cervix aged 25 to 49 will be invited for a cervical screening appointment every three years.
 People aged 50 to 64, and those who live in Scotland and Wales, receive invitations every five years.

-UK screening programmes send a bowel cancer testing kit every two years to eligible people between the ages of 50 and 74.
+UK bowel cancer screening programmes send a bowel cancer home testing kit every two years to eligible people.
 The age will vary depending on where you live in the UK.

-• In Scotland, it’s offered to men and women aged between 50 and 74.
+• In England, Scotland, and Wales bowel screening is offered to men and women aged between 50 and 74.

-• In England, it’s offered to men and women aged between 60 and 74.
+• In Northern Ireland, bowel screening is offered to men and women aged between 60 and 74.

-In the kit, you’ll find a small stick which is used to collect a sample of your poo.
+Bowel screening uses a test called a faecal immunochemical test (FIT).
+In your testing kit you’ll find a small stick which is used to collect a sample of your poo.
 It will come with full instructions, guiding you step by step on how to collect and return your sample correctly.
+The sample will be checked for small traces of blood.

-There are certain symptoms to be aware of that can indicate bowel cancer.
-Always see a GP if you have any of the following.
+Always see a GP if you have any of the following bowel cancer symptoms.

 • Bleeding from your bottom or blood in your poo.